pnp/PnP/Samples/Core.ManageUserCustomAction/readme.md

 - List ID (RegistrationId field "Browse" button allow to select List Id)
 - File Picker (Image Url and ScriptSrc "Browse" button allow to select file in SharePoint Site)

-During the creation of the app there are some learnings with an continual process improvement of features and code that i can compile in the following "leasons learn".

 ### Leasons Learn ###

 - Creation of good UI and UX is critical for better acceptance of an app.